 - 6.188 We consider that where a telecoms provider places an order for PIA that includes a request for additional capacity and build works, it will not generally be able to fully deploy its network and therefore offer its customers services, until the network adjustments relevant to that request are completed. - 6.189 Therefore, our general view is that where uncompleted build works prevent a telecoms provider from offering services it is potentially unreasonable for Openreach to commence charging PIA rentals for the use of its physical infrastructure relevant to other parts of that order. - 6.190 Notwithstanding the above, we also recognise that depending on the size and characteristics of an order, there are likely to be circumstances where uncompleted network adjustments relevant to some parts of an order are unlikely to prevent the telecoms provider from offering services to some customers.
-616 - 6.191 Accordingly, our view is that arrangements need to be established relating to the size and/or characteristics of an order and the commencement of PIA rental charges so that: - Telecoms providers do not face rental charges for PIA where uncompleted network adjustments (to be completed by Openreach) prevent services being offered to end customers; and - Openreach isn't prevented from charging rentals where uncompleted network adjustments (to be completed by Openreach) do not impede a telecoms provider from offering services to its customers (at reasonable scale). - 6.192 Our view is that industry is best placed to develop arrangements relating to the size and/or characteristics of a PIA order and the commencement of rental charges that strike a reasonable balance between achieving both of the aims above.
+630 - 6.191 Accordingly, our view is that arrangements need to be established relating to the size and/or characteristics of an order and the commencement of PIA rental charges so that: - Telecoms providers do not face rental charges for PIA where uncompleted network adjustments (to be completed by Openreach) prevent services being offered to end customers; and - Openreach isn't prevented from charging rentals where uncompleted network adjustments (to be completed by Openreach) do not impede a telecoms provider from offering services to its customers (at reasonable scale). - 6.192 Our view is that industry is best placed to develop arrangements relating to the size and/or characteristics of a PIA order and the commencement of rental charges that strike a reasonable balance between achieving both of the aims above.
 We consider that these arrangements should be developed as part of industry discussions relevant to the processes for implementing our broader conclusions for the PIA remedy.
-617 618 619
+631 632 633

-616 We also note that some network adjustments requests may arise after an order is placed (such as those relevant to enabling works).
+&lt;sup>630 We also note that some network adjustments requests may arise after an order is placed (such as those relevant to enabling works).

-617 See paragraph 6.3 in this section.
+&lt;sup>631 See paragraph 6.3 in this section.

-618 In Section 7, we set out our decision relating to the timetable for implementing the new PIA remedy.
-In that section, we have decided that the new PIA Reference Offer should be by 1 April 2019.
+&lt;sup>632 In Section 7, we set out our decision relating to the timetable for implementing the new PIA remedy.
+In that section, we have decided that the new PIA Reference Offer should be published by 1 April 2019.
 Up until the implementation of the new PIA Reference Offer, Openreach will commence charging PIA rentals under the existing arrangements.

-works will be determined by the telecoms provider rather than Openreach.
+&lt;sup>633 Where a telecoms provider has opted to undertake the network adjustments itself, the timescales to complete the works will be determined by the telecoms provider rather than Openreach.
 For example, this could be because the telecoms provider has agreed to self-provide the works on behalf of Openreach; or because the telecoms provider is undertaking the works as part of extending or enhancing its own physical infrastructure.
 Under these circumstances, the completion of network adjustments that prevents the telecoms provider from offering services to its customers could be under the control of the telecoms provider (rather than Openreach).
 Our view is that in such circumstances, Openreach should not be prevented from charging rentals where it has completed the works it has agreed to complete.
 We consider that arrangements relevant to such circumstances should be developed as part of industry discussions.